HSalat/pop-dens-elec-clustering-method/README.md

 - `popelec.csv` contains population density and electrification rates at Commune level estimated from the Census by Georges Vivien Houngbonon (ghoungbonon@ifc.org).
 - `S1_File.csv` - Supplementary data given with the article containing general information (population density, nighttime light intensity, mobile phone activity) aggregated at Voronoi neighbourhood level around each antenna site (1666 sites).
 - `S2_File.csv` - Identical to previous file but at Commune level (552 Communes).
-- `S3_File.csv` - Supplementary data given with the article containing a time series at active antenna sites (1298 active sites out of 1666) for January 2013.
-Can be used to test the clustering methods.
+- `S3_File.csv` - Supplementary data given with the article containing a sample time series at active antenna sites level (1298 active sites out of 1666) for January 2013. it can be used to test the clustering methods.

 Data not provided:
 - Localisation of the antenna sites.